 More than those issues, navigation in some areas can be very confusing.
 Thankfully in the modern era, smartphone GPS apps have taken the edge off of that issue — keep scrolling for our recommendations on which ones to use.
 It’s that much easier if you have a passenger with you to navigate.
 In general, we find driving outside the center of the country (the Tel Aviv-Jerusalem corridor) to be much more pleasant and we advise to you focus your driving on getting to and exploring other regions of Israel.

-How much does it cost and how can you save money on renting a car in Israel?
+How much does it cost to rent a car in Israel?
+How can you save money on renting a car in Israel?

 Make sure to budget for gas money as well, of course.
-In summer 2018, regular gas is around 6 NIS per litre (close to $7 per gallon).
+As of December 2022, regular gas is around 7 NIS per litre (close to $8 per gallon).
 That sounds insanely high compared to prices in the US, but fortunately most cars are quite fuel-efficient and most distances are short – the drive from Tel Aviv to Rosh Hanikra is barely 75 miles.

 In the cities, parking can run as much as $15-20 per night at hotels and gated parking lots.
 You can expect to pay a few dollars here and there for metered parking during the day if you drive around the cities.
 Outside of the major cities, parking is often free.